Fit as a Mama Bear

 • Dip your hips towards the floor making sure that the left knee stays facing forward and not caving.
 Squeeze the glutes and lift the hips towards the ceiling while squeezing the glute.

-Perform all repetitions on the left leg before moving on to the right leg.
+Perform all repetitions for the v on the left leg before moving on to the right leg.

 a single leg hip thrust on a bench wiith text about pointers